shanedunne/the-bull-case/README.md

 ### User Stories

-- User 1: I want a place where i can come and view the latest Crypto news.
+- User 1: I want an easy to use site which has a simple layout and an easy registration process
-- User 2: I want a place where i can research specifically fundamental analysis of cryptocurrencies.
+- User 2: I want a place where i can come and view the latest Crypto news.
-- User 3: I am interested in the development side of Crypto and need a source where i can filter for development articles.
+- User 3: I want a place where i can research specifically fundamental analysis of cryptocurrencies.
-- User 4: I have developed a new cryptocurrency project and would like a place to post articles sharing information about my project.
+- User 4: I am interested in the crypto space and love to give feedback on information pieces
-- User 5: I am a technical analyst and i would like a platform where i can post my research.
-I do not want to manage my own blog or join social media.
+- User 5: I have developed a new cryptocurrency project and would like a place to post articles sharing information about my project.

 ### Strategy
 - Provide a platform where users can educate themselves on all aspects of the Crypto space